Table of Contents

 Industrial Temperature Monitoring:

-Manufacturing Processes: Thermocouples are extensively used in industries to monitor temperatures during various manufacturing processes such as metal production, glass manufacturing, and chemical processing.
+Manufacturing Processes: Industries extensively use thermocouples to monitor temperatures during manufacturing processes such as metal production, glass manufacturing, and chemical processing.

 HVAC Systems:

-Temperature Control: Thermocouples are employed in heating, ventilation, and air conditioning (HVAC) systems to measure and control temperatures.
+Temperature Control: In heating, ventilation, and air conditioning (HVAC) systems, thermocouples measure and control temperatures.
 They help maintain comfortable and consistent temperatures in residential and commercial buildings.

 Medical Applications: